indrabasak/indrabasak.github.io/_posts/2017-09-10-java-runtime-memory.md

 #### Heap

-A heap, shown in Figure 3, is created during JVM start-up time and used for storing instances of classes and arrays.
+A heap, shown in Figure 3, is created during JVM startup time and used for storing instances of classes and arrays.
 The size of a heap can be fixed or dynamic.
 A heap must provide _garbage collection_ mechanism to reclaim unused space.
 However, a garbage collection implementation scheme is not specified and it is configurable.
 A heap area is shared across all threads.
-A JVM throws a _OutofMemoryError_ if the heap runs out of allocation space.
+A JVM throws an _OutofMemoryError_ if the heap runs out of allocation space.

 ![memory model](/images/jvmruntime/jvm-heap.png?style=centerme)